johnwick1212/Login-Register-Frontend/README.md

 # Login-Register-Frontend
-Show of Frontend of Login and Register Page
+Frontend of Login and Register Page
 This is a frontend showcase of Responsive Login Portal made by using react and styled components.